wilddeer/blog/posts/en/2014-08-06 – About the @viewport/index.md

 It turned out that Windows Phone considers usual `<meta name="viewport" content="width=device-width, initial-scale=1">` as a designation to make the viewport 320 logical pixels wide, no matter what real device resolution is (because iPhone).

-Instead, fresh and lush `@viewport {width: device-width;}`, which is currently supported only by IE 10 and 11 with prefix, overrides this meta tag's value; and moreover – instructs a Windows Phone to use its native viewport resolution.
+Instead, fresh and lush `@viewport {width: device-width;}`, which is currently supported only by IE 10 and 11 with prefix, overrides this meta tag’s value; and moreover – instructs a Windows Phone to use its native viewport resolution.

 This is how it should work: